Student Enrollment

 • Better planning for class scheduling, books and materials purchasing

-1. You will be asked to sign the Continuous Enrollment Agreement or notify the office in writing that you will not return for the upcoming school year, by March 10.
+1. You will be asked to sign the Continuous Enrollment Agreement or send an Opt-Out email to the Admissions Office by February 15.

-2. A $100 per family Continuous Enrollment fee (non-refundable) will be charged through FACTS incidental billing on March 25.
+2. A $110 per family Continuous Enrollment fee (non-refundable) will be charged through FACTS Incidental Billing on March 1 and due on March 15.

 4. On June 1, you will be asked to update your Family/Student information in FACTS.

-6. Each year in January, you will receive notification of the “opt-out” period.
-Trinity will publish the following year’s tuition rates, the annual Continuous Enrollment fee, and any changes regarding enrollment.
+5. Each year in January, you will receive notification of the “opt-out” period.

 How does the tuition payment work?

 Families who complete their financial aid through FACTS by April 15 will receive a Financial Aid decision by June 1.
-These families, with verified FACTS Financial Aid applications who have been notified by the school, will have their June payment dates adjusted to June 10, to allow them time to review their financial aid award and prepare for their first payment.
+Families with verified FACTS Financial Aid applications who have been notified by the school will have their June payment dates adjusted to June 10, to allow time to review their financial aid award and prepare for their first payment, if needed.

 What is the penalty if I leave Trinity after the opt-out period?

 1. If a parent withdraws a student after the opt-out period, but prior to the start of school, the withdrawal fee is 1/12 of the annual tuition.
-The parent must notify Trinity in writing of the withdrawal.
+The parent must notify Trinity of the withdrawal in writing.

 2. If a parent withdraws a student after school has begun, then tuition is due through the last day of attendance, plus an additional amount equal to one month’s tuition (1/12 of the annual fee.)
 The book fee is non-refundable once school has begun.

-3. The parent must notify the office in writing and the notification must include the reason for withdrawal and the last date the student will attend Trinity.
-Tuition will continue to accrue until written confirmation of the withdrawal is received by the office.
+3. The parent must notify the Admissions Office in writing and the notification must include the reason for withdrawal and the last date the student will attend Trinity.
+Tuition will continue to accrue until written confirmation of the withdrawal is received by the Admissions Office.